- Bylaw 1 – Players

 - When canon is shared by two or more sims/games, then participating sims/games cannot take actions that would cause harm to another sim/game or its members.
 For example, your sim is in a group with the USS Widgit.
 You can’t decide to blow up the Widgit or arrest its Captain unless you have prior agreement with the GM for the Widgit.

-- Each month a Game Manager shall send a report by the 5th of each month to the GM Council.
+- Each month a Game Manager will send any nominations for awards by the 5th of each month to the GM Council.

 Bylaw #7 – Game/Sim Inactivity and Potential Removal

-- Should a sim fail to report or have less than two posts, each of a minimum length of 250 words, in two consecutive months, the sim moves to an inactive status.
+- Should a sim fail to have a post in two consecutive months, or for live sims: a transcript, summary, or other proof of activity, the sim moves to an inactive status.

 - If the GM is still present when the sim/game is made inactive, the GM can: